-'An Irony': Shutdown Fight Over Border Security Takes Toll On Immigration Enforcement
+'Electronic Wall' E-Verify Suspended As Border Security Shutdown Fight Persists

 The government shutdown began with the president's demand for border security money.
-But it's also shut down E-Verify, a federal program that's supposed to prevent immigrants from working illegally.
+But it has also halted E-Verify, a federal program that's supposed to prevent immigrants from working illegally.

 If U.S. employers want to check whether their prospective hires are eligible to work, they can't.
-The E-Verify database is "currently unavailable due to a lapse in government appropriations," according to a note on the government-run web site.
+The E-Verify database is "currently unavailable due to a lapse in government appropriations," according to a note on the government-run website.

+President Trump has demanded $5 billion for a border wall, leading to a budget impasse and a partial government shutdown that has affected some Department of Homeland Security operations.

 #EVerify is not available due to lapse in DHS appropriations. https://t.co/xzw4doYGww— USCIS E-Verify (@EVerify) December 22, 2018

-"There's an irony there," says Julie Pace, an attorney specializing in employment and immigration law at Cavanagh law firm in Phoenix.
-"We have an electronic wall for E-Verify that should be being used, that the government has not funded," Pace said.
+"There's an irony there," says Julie Pace, an attorney specializing in employment and immigration law at Cavanagh Law Firm in Phoenix.
+"We have an electronic wall for E-Verify that should be being used, that the government has not funded."

 The E-Verify outage is just one way the government shutdown is taking a toll on the U.S. immigration system.